simon-weber/Predicting-Code-Popularity/README.md

 #Predicting the Popularity of Code

-I'm currently working on extending this project by (hopefully) extracting more useful knowledge and improving accuracy.
-It's based on a final project of mine for a data mining course in Fall 2012.
-The original description is below:
+This repo contains code written for a final project I did for a data mining course in Fall 2012.
+This was eventually written into [a paper available in this repo](code_popularity.pdf) which my prof later reworked into [What Makes an Open Source Code Popular on GitHub?](https://ieeexplore.ieee.org/document/7022684).
+The original project description is below:

 - - -